Chacha Chaudhary: Tingu Master

-Tingu Master is a tiny man (probably a midget) who is often seen in comics along with Chacha Chaudhary and Sabu.
+Tingu Master is a tiny man (probably a midget) who is often seen in the comics along with Chacha Chaudhary and Sabu.
 He usually is shown to be a very unlucky person, falling into problems and danger which are either aimed at Chacha Chaudhary or are purely situational.
 However, at certain points he has come to the forefront to actually save Chacha Chaudhary from a potential death or defeat.
-Like Sabu, he is shown to be loyal, albeit he is not as significant a character as the former.
+Like Sabu, he is shown to be loyal, albeit, he is not as significant a character as the former.
 Many times, the comic situations in the stories have revolved around Tingu Master being very tiny, which makes others fail to notice him and accidentally perform actions like dumping him away with garbage.

 Dag Dag

-Dag Dag is actually Chacha Chaudhary's truck which he drives, albeit with a twist: It is revealed that Dag Dag is actually half machine and half human.
-Many times when thieves have tried to run away stealing Dag Dag, it has not started.
-Also, if Chacha Chaudhary is in trouble and as soon as he whistles, Dag Dag comes at full speed and crashes with the one who is troubling Chacha.
+Dag Dag is actually Chacha Chaudhary's truck which he drives.
+However, with a twist, It is revealed that Dag Dag is actually half machine and half human.
+On several occasions when thieves try to steal Dag Dag, it refuses to start.
+Also, if Chacha Chaudhary is in trouble, as soon as he whistles, Dag Dag comes at full speed and collides with the one who is troubling him.

-Enemies

 Gobar Singh and Dhamaka Singh

 Main enemies of Chacha Chaudhary are Gobar Singh and Dhamaka Singh.
-They are robbers always punished by Chacha Chaudhary.
+They are robbers who are always punished by Chacha Chaudhary.
 Sometimes they try to harm Chacha Chaudhary but end up harming themselves.
 Dhamaka Singh often brings his other stooges to attack Chacha and Sabu but his plans always backfire.
 Two of Dhamaka Singh's recurring accomplices are Paleeta and Ruldu.